 Natural ingredients are free of parabens, and it'll give you a better razor glide and post-shave feel than using canned cream or gel.

-The soaps we stock use essential oils like aloe vera, argan oil, tea tree, peppermint, and lanolin, that are ideal for all skin types (and even sensitive skin).
+The soaps we stock use essential oils like aloe vera, argan oil, tea tree, peppermint, and lanolin, which are ideal for all skin types (and even sensitive skin).

 The traditional method of producing shaving soap ensures a rich, lubricating lather.
 Handmade ensures the consistency of the product, and keeps the batches at a very high quality.
 Artisan producers have been doing this for many years, so they are masters at their craft.